Secretariat of Public Security

-The Mexican Secretariat of Public Security or Secretariat of Public Safety, also known as the Ministry of Public Security and Ministry of Public Safety (Secretaría de Seguridad Pública, SSP), was the federal ministry of the Mexican Executive Cabinet that aimed to preserve freedom, order, and public peace and safeguard the integrity and rights of the people.
+The Secretariat of Public Security, also known as the Ministry of Public Security (Secretaría de Seguridad Pública, SSP), was the federal ministry of the Mexican Executive Cabinet that aimed to preserve freedom, order, and public peace and safeguard the integrity and rights of the people.
 The Assistant Attorney General uses the Powers of the Union to prevent the commission of crimes, develop public security policies of the Federal Executive, propose policies on crime, administer the federal prison system, and administer justice to juvenile offenders based on the Organic Law of the Federal Public Administration and other federal laws, regulations, decrees, agreements, and orders of the President of the Republic.
 It had its headquarters in Álvaro Obregón, Mexico City.

+History

 Then-president-elect Enrique Peña Nieto announced on November 15, 2012, that he would eliminate the Secretariat of Public Security as part of his planned administrative reforms after taking office.
-It was dissolved on January 3, 2013, and replaced by the National Security Commission (Comision Nacional de Seguridad), an internal organ of the Secretariat of the Interior.
+It was dissolved on January 3, 2013, and replaced by the National Security Commission (Comisión Nacional de Seguridad), an internal organ of the Secretariat of the Interior.

 In 2018, the then-president Andrés Manuel López Obrador established the Secretariat of Security and Citizen Protection, to replace the National Security Commission.